 Do Women Need More Sleep Than Men?

 The national sleep foundation recommends 7-9 hours of sleep every night for healthy adults.
-Although, a pregnant woman or woman who is suffering premenstrual tension may feel they need more sleep than usual.
+Although, a pregnant woman or woman experiencing premenstrual tension may feel they need more sleep than usual.
 Hormone production, circadian rhythm, menstrual cycle, and sleep schedule can impact the quality of a good night's sleep.

 Common Sleep Problems That Women Experience